dev-Rhllor/enautoCodingExcercises/README.md

 # ENAUTO 300-435 Coding Excersices
-Based in CBT Nuggets ENAUTO Course.
-This is my approach to solve the several tasks explained in the course.
-The one left are due tha lack of resaurces to simlate them.
+Based on CBT Nuggets ENAUTO Course.
+These are my approach to solving the several tasks explained in the course.
+The ones left are due to the lack of resources to simulate them.

-This is not ment to be a code to be used in production environment, this is just code to understand the concepts of the exam rather than creating a library for future use.
+The goal of this repo is to understand the exam concepts rather than create a library for future use.

-For production environments I strongly recommend to enter the official repo of [Cisco DevNet](https://github.com/CiscoDevNet) and look for a tested SDK.
+For production environments please refer to [Cisco DevNet](https://github.com/CiscoDevNet) and look for a tested SDKs.

 ## Requirements